top of page

 Farcast proprietary image

-Trusted relationships with network of global cancer centers for processing of multi-population tumor samples
+Farcast has been a leader in TME research from inception at MIT in 2012 with experience of evaluating 25,000+ TMEs since.
+Through trusted relationships with network of global cancer centers for processing of multi-population tumor samples

-The Farcast technology platform generates high quality, multimodal data from its advanced anthropic (true-to-human) systems to truly capture the complexity of tumor response and resistance to treatments.
+The Farcast technology system generates high quality, multimodal data from its advanced anthropic (true-to-human) systems to truly capture the complexity of tumor response and resistance to treatments.
 Treatment response and resistance “big data” are mined using the platform's AI capabilities to discover biosignatures with higher predictive power compared to simplistic biomarkers.
-Over 24,000 human tumors have been processed by the platform in multiple solid tumor types, across multiple mechanisms and diverse population cohorts.
+Over 25,000 human tumors have been processed by the platform in multiple solid tumor types, across multiple mechanisms and diverse population cohorts.

 bottom of page